tejajagadeep/fse-basics/interview/system-design/system-design.md

 }
 ```

 _Explanation_: The `Report` class has two responsibilities—managing report data and printing it.
-Changes to how a report is printed would require modifications to the `Report` class, violating SRP.2. **O - Open/Closed Principle (OCP)** **Definition** : Software entities (classes, modules, functions, etc.) should be open for extension but closed for modification.**Explanation** : You should be able to add new functionality without altering existing code, promoting code that is more maintainable and less error-prone.**Right Way** :
+Changes to how a report is printed would require modifications to the `Report` class, violating SRP.

+### 2. **O - Open/Closed Principle (OCP)**

+**Definition**: Software entities (classes, modules, functions, etc.) should be open for extension but closed for modification.

+**Explanation**: You should be able to add new functionality without altering existing code, promoting code that is more maintainable and less error-prone.

+**Right Way**:

 - Use interfaces or abstract classes to allow for extension without changing existing code.